 - Don’t click on the links to unsubscribe or be removed from the mailing list as this may make the problem worse and add your email address to other distribution groups.

-It’s important you don’t open emails advertising child sexual abuse material (Sometimes referred to as “child pornography”) or forward the material you receive, you should take note of the address or link and report it.
+It’s important you don’t open emails advertising child sexual abuse material (Sometimes referred to as child pornography) or forward it to anyone, you should take note of the address or link and report it.